European-XFEL/EXtra-foam/docs/stream_data.rst

     extra-foam-stream

-in another terminal to open the above window.
-This is useful for development since one does not have to set up the streamer again when restarting **EXtra-foam**.
+in another terminal to open the above window. **This is the recommended way since the streamer and the EXtra-foam instance are decoupled**.
+This is also useful for development since one does not have to set up the streamer again when restarting **EXtra-foam**.

 +----------------------------+--------------------------------------------------------------------+
 | Input                      | Description                                                        |